Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 The three parts are sufficient to calculate new endpoints with given actuator angles/positions and the inverse kinematics.

-# Literature about Paden-Kahan / canonical subproblems
+# Literature about screw theory, Paden-Kahan / canonical subproblems

-With the exception of Pardos-Gotor's and Murray/Li/Sastry books, all the following literature was available free, being Open Access, source code (e.g. on github) or as pre-printed versions.
+With the exception of most of the books, all the following literature was available free, being Open Access, source code (e.g. on github) or as pre-printed versions.
 I especially recommend buying the smaller, less expensive Pardos-Gotor book.

 books
 * Jose Pardos-Gotor: Screw Theory for Robotics (about 200 pages).
 4 additional subproblems called PG1...4, PG1...3 for translational (analogue to PK1...PK3), PG4 for parallel rotational axes
 * Jose Pardos-Gotor: Screw Theory in Robotics (about 280 pages): I don't know its contents compared to the other one.
 It is very expensive.
 * Murray/Li/Sastry book chapter 3.3.2 ff
 * Lynch/Park Modern Robotics preprint 2017.
 Not about Paden-Kahan, but much about screw theory
+* McCarthy: Introcution to Theoretical kinematics.
+Has some wasted pages, but is very affordable and provides good summaries about many topics including quaternions and closed chains.

 articles
 * 1 free + 2 parallel: Dimovski et al, Algorithmic approach to geometric...: one axis plus 2 parallel axes, without perpendicular requirement of first axis of Chen et al. PK2 modified